Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Introduction

 \section{Introduction}

-Topology optimization plays an important role in the design of structures.
-Historically, method development has been focused on relatively simple problems, such as compliance minimization that are linear and differentiable \cite{sigmund2013topology, woldseth2022use, wu2021topology}.
-While these problems are of high importance, many practical scenarios are governed by non-differentiable, non-linear objectives that are much more challenging to optimize for \cite{desai2022topology, da2018topology, schwarz2001topology}.
-In principle, gradient-free optimization algorithms could be a promising approach for solving such problems because they can be applied to any objective.
-However, they suffer from a major limitation: they require several orders of magnitude more objective evaluations (simulations) than gradient-based optimizers to converge to a solution.
+Topology optimization plays an important role in the design of structures \cite{sigmund2013topology,munk2019benefits, zhu2016topology}.
+Historically, interest in gradient-free optimization has been present since the early days of the topology optimization field \cite{papadrakakis1998structural, xie1993simple}, motivated mostly by their ability to deal with discrete design variables and their generality.
+However, with the advancements of the continuous design variable formulation, the developments focused on linear and differentiable problems, such as compliance minimization -- suitable for a more efficient gradient-based optimization \cite{sigmund2013topology, woldseth2022use, wu2021topology,sigmund200199}.
+While these problems are of high academic importance, many practical scenarios are governed by non-differentiable, non-linear objectives that are much more challenging to optimize for \cite{desai2022topology, da2018topology, schwarz2001topology,guirguis2019evolutionary}.
+In principle, gradient-free optimization algorithms could be a promising approach for solving such problems because they can be applied to any objective, thus remaining a relevant alternative.
+However, they suffer from a major limitation: they require several orders of magnitude more objective evaluations (simulations) than gradient-based optimizers to converge to a solution \cite{sigmund2011usefulness,guirguis2019evolutionary}.

 Gradient-free optimizers update the solution by sampling and comparing the performance of trial solutions.
 At each iteration, the objective needs to be evaluated for the whole population of samples, using expensive simulations (usually FEM).
 Moreover, gradient-free optimizers suffer from the curse of dimensionality, i.e. the cost of optimization grows exponentially with the number of design variables \cite{hansen2010comparing, sigmund2011usefulness}.
-This is especially nefarious to topology optimization, as the number of design variables is typically very large rendering these optimizers unfeasible \cite{sigmund2013topology, sigmund2011usefulness}.
+This is especially nefarious to topology optimization, as the number of design variables is typically very large, rendering these optimizers unfeasible \cite{sigmund2013topology, sigmund2011usefulness}.